A computer algebra package for bivariate asymptotics with explicit error terms: On a Question of B ona and DeJonge

 So we are left with the sum over $k < n^{\alpha}$.
 Here, we can expand the exact expression in~\eqref{eq:binomial_exact}: this can be done by cutting the sum over $r$ at some point (we choose the cutoff at $R = 9$) and estimating

-followed by a Taylor expansion of the exponential multiplied with the expansion of $\frac{n}{n-k}$, cf.~\eqref{eq:binomial_exact}.
+in the same way as in the previous section (compate~\eqref{eq:sumestimate}).
+This is followed by a Taylor expansion of the exponential multiplied with the expansion of $\frac{n}{n-k}$, cf.~\eqref{eq:binomial_exact}.
 The full and sufficiently precise asymptotic expansion can be found in our auxiliary SageMath notebook.
 It reads

 where the summands are ordered based on their individual upper growth bound (found from substituting $k = n^{\alpha}$).
+The ellipses $\cdots$ indicate terms that are left out as the expression would otherwise be very long.
 If it were required, this expansion could also be made more precise.
 Let us now split the expression inside the brackets: let $S(n, k)$ denote the sum of all ``exact'' terms, and $S_B(n, k)$ the sum of all $B$-terms.
 We want to evaluate

 Let us first deal with the error estimate: since $|(k^2-3n+2)(2k^2-n)| \leq 2k^4 + 3n^2$ for all $k$ and $n$, it suffices to bound